The Sea to Sky Trail - Whistler

 Back on the Sea to Sky Trail you will be heading along the Cheakamus Lake Road towards the Sea to Sky Highway.
 Just before the highway you will see a Sea to Sky Trail sign direct you to the right and the Sea to Sky Trail joins with Whistler's Valley Trail.
 The Valley Trail system is Whistler is very nice.
 Wide, paved and with two lanes, the Valley Trail extends throughout Whistler passing through most of the beautiful parks and lakes and leading to Whistler Village.

-On the Sea to Sky Trail signs you will see Athletes Village indicated.
-Athletes Village was built to house athletes for the 2010 Olympic Games.
-Since then it is now become the beautiful neighbourhood called Cheakamus Crossing.
+Athletes Village is now the beautiful neighbourhood called Cheakamus Crossing.
 Cheakamus Crossing is surrounded by some amazing sights in Whistler.
 The Sea to Sky Trail runs along the huge and crashing Cheakamus River.
 Across the river is the sight of Whistler's most unique and extraordinary places, the Whistler Train Wreck.
 This wonderful area of train wreckage has morphed into an amazing work of art and an amazing detour just off the Sea to Sky Trail.

 After crossing the Sea to Sky Highway the Sea to Sky/Valley Trail takes you past Alpha Lake and the beautiful Alpha Lake Park.
 Then the trail winds its way past the Whistler Train Station in Creekside and along Nita Lake through Eva Lake Park and Lakeside Park on the popular, scenic and historical Alta Lake.
 After Lakeside Park the trail veers off through the neighbourhood of Alta Vista, leading to the Whistler Golf Course which then leads to the underpass to Whistler Village.